MackenzieDobson/MackenzieDobson.github.io/_pages/research.md

 - "The Substantive Representation of LGBTQ Americans: Evidence from 1.6 Million State Legislative Bills” *with Jacob M. Lollis*

 - "Cashing in on Capacity?
-Social Class and Attitudes Toward Professionalized Legislatures" *with Jacob M. Lollis, Jeff Harden, and Justin Kirland"
+Social Class and Attitudes Toward Professionalized Legislatures" *with Jacob M. Lollis, Jeff Harden, and Justin Kirland*

 - "The Consequences of Elite Action Against Elections” *with Jeff Harden, Rachel Porter, Abigail Hemmen, Emma Schroeder, Géssica de Freitas, and Emily Anderson*